drapergem/draper/README.md

 might want to display the publication status of a `Book`.
 And, of course, your design calls for a slightly different formatting to the date for a `Book`.

-Now your helper method can either switch based on the input class type (poor Ruby style), or you break it out into two methods, `book_publication_status` and `article_publication_status`.
+Now your helper method can either be switch based on the input class type (poor Ruby style), or you break it out into two methods, `book_publication_status` and `article_publication_status`.
 And keep adding methods for each publication type...to the global helper namespace.
 And you'll have to remember all the names.
 Ick.